chan18/tabs-module/ReadMe.md

 # tabs component :sweat_drops:

 * build with bootstrap tabs and jquery :clap:,
-* This was build in 1-2 hr projece :white_check_mark:,
+* This was build in 1-2 hr project :white_check_mark:,
 * All the bad is me :red_circle:, This was a prototype to test the ui/ux of tabs component concept :no_entry:.